physionetchallenges/physionetchallenges.github.io/2024/submissions/index.md

 6. `team_testing_code.m`: Update this script to load and run your model weights and any parameters from files in your submission.
 7. Confirm that your code compiles and runs in MATLAB R2023b or R2024a (when available).
 8. Push or upload your code to the root/base directory of the master branch of your repository.
-9. We will download your code, compile it using the MATLAB compiler (`mcc -m train_model.m -a .` and `mcc -m run_model.m -a .`), and run it on our machines or Google Cloud.
+9. We will download your code, compile it using the MATLAB compiler (`mcc -m train_model.m -a .` and `mcc -m run_model.m -a .`), and run it on our machines or the cloud.

 ### <a name="python"></a>Python-specific instructions